calebissharp/react-boilerplate/Readme.md

 # react-boilerplate
 [![Build Status](https://travis-ci.org/epicsharp/react-boilerplate.svg?branch=master)](https://travis-ci.org/epicsharp/react-boilerplate)

-A boilerplate for react to get you up and running as quickly as possible.
+A boilerplate for React to get you up and running as quickly as possible.

 ## Getting Started
 Follow these instructions to get it running on your local machine.